White Chocolate Raspberry Cookies

-Rich white chocolate and sweet, juicy raspberries are such a delicious flavor combination and these cookies marry the two flavors perfectly.
-The only time I’ve seen white chocolate raspberry cookies before are in fancy bakeries where they change $5+ for a cookie – so I decided that this recipe should make big, bakery-style cookies too.
-These cookies are thick and buttery with golden edges and chewy centers.
-The raspberry flavor really bursts in your mouth, and using white chocolate chunks gives you pools of melty white chocolate.
+Rich white chocolate and sweet, juicy raspberries are such a delicious flavor combination and these cookies marry the two perfectly.
+The only time I’ve seen white chocolate raspberry cookies are in fancy bakeries where they change $5+ for a cookie – so I decided to make my own big, bakery-style white chocolate raspberry cookies.

 What Kind of Raspberries to Use